Plugin Configuration for Developers¶

 What Subclasses Can I Use?¶

-registry.Value - Provides all the core functionality of registry types (including acting as a group for other config variables to reside underneath), but nothing more.
+- Provides all the core functionality of registry types (including acting as a group for other config variables to reside underneath), but nothing more.registry.OnlySomeStrings

-registry.OnlySomeStrings - Allows you to specify only a certain set of strings as valid values.
-Simply override validStrings in the inheriting class and you’re ready to go.
+- Allows you to specify only a certain set of strings as valid values.
+Simply override validStrings in the inheriting class and you’re ready to go.registry.SeparatedListOf

-registry.SeparatedListOf - The generic class which is the parent class to registry.SpaceSeparatedListOfStrings.
+- The generic class which is the parent class to registry.SpaceSeparatedListOfStrings.
 Allows you to customize four things: the type of sequence it is (list, set, tuple, etc.), what each item must be (String, Boolean, etc.), what separates each item in the sequence (using custom splitter/joiner functions), and whether or not the sequence is to be sorted.
-Look at the definitions of registry.SpaceSeparatedListOfStrings and registry.CommaSeparatedListOfStrings at the bottom of registry.py for more information.
-Also, there will be an example using this in the section below.
+See the following example, or the definitions of registry.SpaceSeparatedListOfStrings and registry.CommaSeparatedListOfStrings insrc/registry.py

 class CommaSeparatedListOfProbabilities(registry.SeparatedListOf):